• Skip to primary navigation

 Dark social tracking tools

 There are several tools that can help you track dark social content sharing or manage your social sharing in a way to avoid dark social.
-A few of the more popular ones are:
+Two of the more popular ones are:

 Dark social media could be your largest traffic source — so it’s too big to be ignored.
 Unfortunately, dark social sharing can prevent companies from measuring the actual effectiveness of their marketing campaigns.
 Since traffic is actually being driven from sources that your analytics software is not able to track, much of this engagement gets incorrectly attributed to direct traffic.